Funerals can bring out a lot of emotions – sadness, frustration, anxiety, fear, relief, tension, hope, closure, letdown, and more.

 This old-fashioned hanging wall wood plaque includes a customized nameboard and a 3-dimensional hand cast and hand painted relief of an antique hearse.
 Gorgeous custom office or home wall decor for a personalized gift.

 Professional guidance through difficult times.

 When I am asked what I do for a living and I mention that I sell cremation urns, people seem to react with a somber, “Why?”
 Well, it wasn’t because my family ran or owned a funeral home, which seems to be more of a common answer among funeral professionals.
-For me it was because of my dad’s old golf ball display company.
+For me, it was because of my dad’s old golf ball display company.

-So, the history of my involvment in selling urns isn’t glamorous or very interesting, but now it has become part of my daily life.
+So, the history of my involvement in selling urns isn’t glamorous or very interesting, but now it has become part of my daily life.
 I speak to many of our customers and feel their pain as they’re dealing with heartache, memorial arrangements, and costly funeral expenses.
-The loss of a young child is always the hardest to hear, I can’t imagine the pain of those who have lost a child, but that is for another post.
+The loss of a young child is always the hardest to hear.
+I can’t imagine the pain of those who have lost a child, but that is for another post.

-Now you know the unglamorous history, the present and the future of Urns Northwest is still to serve at a time of great loss.
+Now that you know its unglamorous history, the present and the future of Urns Northwest is still to serve at a time of great loss.
 It is always appreciated, yet humbling, to receive the many “thank you’s” from our customers.
-We will continue to do our best to provide premium, personal customer service to help you get the right memorial, beautifully made, delivered at the right time.
+We will continue to do our best to provide premium, personal customer service to help you get the right memorial, beautifully made, and delivered at the right time.